 Note: This test is often ordered at the same time as other tests that require fasting, such as a LDL-C (LDL-Cholesterol), HDL-C (HDL-Cholesterol) and triglycerides; therefore, you may be instructed to fast for 12 hours prior to having this test.

 What is being tested?

 Apo B-100 is a that is an essential part of the very low density lipoprotein (VLDL) and low density lipoprotein (LDL) complexes.
-Apolipoprotein B helps provide structural integrity to complexes and directs transport of the water-insoluble lipids (like cholesterol and triglycerides) that are part of the VLDL or LDL complex.
-Apo B is recognised by receptors found on the surface of many of the body's cells.
+Apolipoprotein B helps provide structural integrity to complexes and directs transport of the water-insoluble lipids (like cholesterol and triglycerides) in blood.
+Apo B is recognised by LDL receptors found on the surface of many of the body's cells.
 These receptors promote the uptake of cholesterol into the cells.

 The cholesterol that LDL and Apo B-100 transport is vital for cell membrane integrity, sex hormone production, and steroid production.
 In excess, however, LDL can lead to fatty deposits () in artery walls and lead to hardening and scarring of the blood vessels.
-This narrows the vessels and increases the risk of heart attack.
+This narrows the coronary vessels that supply the heart (coronary artery disease or CAD) and increases the risk of heart attack.
 The LDL cholesterol (LDL-C) test is routinely ordered as part of a lipid profile.
 It is usually calculated from the total cholesterol level and tends to be less reliable as triglyceride levels rise.
 Some labs will directly measure LDL-C levels.